 Sleeve & Pant Length

-Long sleeves are the most flattering for portraits.
-Short sleeves are acceptable, especially during warmer months, but try to avoid tank tops or sleeveless shirts.
+Long sleeves are the most flattering for portraits, though short sleeves can be the best option for warmer months.
+Try to avoid tank tops or sleeveless shirts unless that’s truly what you feel most comfortable in.
 Pants are always preferable unless it is specifically a more casual shoot when shorts would be appropriate.
-Dresses and skirts are always great as well!

 Accessories are great- not just because they can liven up a photo, but you can also add and remove them to show different looks.
 Belts, sweaters, headbands, hair clips, scarves, hats, jewelry and shoes are all great accessories to consider.
 For babies or children you can also include things like a special blanket, or even a lovey.
-For babywearing sessions your wrap or carrier is an accessory as well!
 I do have maternity dresses and flower crowns available for use, so ask me about those if you are interested.

 Hair & make-up

 The most important note for hair is not to make any major changes within a few days of your portrait session.
 You wouldn’t want a bad hair cut or unexpected color to be hanging on your wall!
 Otherwise, keep hairstyles suited to your personal style.
-Make-up is acceptable, but unless the photo session is specifically for fashion or glamour, avoid wearing very heavy make-up, especially around the eyes- it actually takes focus away from them.
+Like with dressing up, makeup can help you feel more special and confident!
+If you don’t feel comfortable doing your own, ask me about the makeup artists I work with.

-For in-home sessions, especially newborns, it’s even more important to make sure that clothing isn’t a distraction.
+For newborn sessions, it’s even more important to make sure that clothing isn’t a distraction.
 If we have discussed what rooms we will photograph in you can coordinate with those colors, or a better option is to opt for neutrals.
 You want your family and newborn to be the main focus, and not have colors and patterns distract from that at all.
+I do generally recommend staying away from pure white just because it can be difficult to balance if there are darker colors or furniture too, but creams or tans or other light neutrals work well.

 Silhouettes can be a special scenario.
 I do have options for locations where these are possible, so if it’s something you are interested in make sure you mention it to me so we can choose a suitable location.
 For stunning silhouettes it is very important that clothes fit well and are not baggy.
 Skirts can be a great option, because they show movement and add interest.
 You may also want to consider your hairstyle- having your hair down will look different than a ponytail or bun, so that’s something to consider in how you would like your photo to look.